****** Skara Brae and Neolithic Science

 Entrance stone Newgrange ( 1.80x.60x.60?).
 Maybe the straight line in the middle is also the connection between the two right-hand spirals, it would indicate the direction of the pole star Thuban if the Great Bear is depicted here.
 They may have seen the constellation as two figures, one of three ( or two and one ?) and one of four stars, plus two stars for the Little Bear.

-Eday Manse Stone, Eday, Orkney, again the connected spirals, see the fifth half spiral, which comes to the number 5 of the W of the constellation Cassiopeia opposite the Great Bear.
-The left concentric rings may then be the symbol for the pole star Thuban.
+Eday Manse Stone, Eday, Orkney, On another Orkney island again the connected spirals, see the fifth half spiral top right, which makes the number 5 of the W of the constellation Cassiopeia opposite the Great Bear?
+At the left vague concentric rings may then be the symbol for the pole star Thuban (4th-2nd millennium BCE).
+There can be no doubt that these ornamental stones are from related cultures and may have astronomical meaning and in that sense be scientific expression again.

 Observatory